Peek Freans: Establishment

 London, in the west of Bermondsey.
-With a quickly expanding business, in 1860 Peek engaged his friend John Carr, the apprenticed son of the Carlisle-based Scottish milling and biscuit making family, Carr's.
+With a quickly expanding business, in 1860, Peek engaged his friend John Carr, the apprenticed son of the Carlisle-based Scottish milling and biscuit-making family, Carr's.

-From 1861, the company started exporting biscuits to Australia, but outgrew their premises from 1870 after agreeing to fulfil an order from the French Army for 460 LT of biscuits for the ration packs supplied to soldiers fighting the Franco-Prussian War.
-After hostilities ended, the French Government ordered a further 16000 LT/11 million sweet Pearl biscuits in celebration of the end of the Siege of Paris, and further flour supplies for Paris in 1871 and 1872, with financing undertaken by their bankers the Rothschilds.
+From 1861, Peek, Frean & Co.
+Ltd started exporting biscuits to Australia, but outgrew their premises from 1870 after agreeing to fulfil an order from the French Army for 460 LT of biscuits for the ration packs supplied to soldiers fighting the Franco-Prussian War.
+After hostilities ended, the French Government ordered a further 16000 LT/11 million sweet "Pearl" biscuits in celebration of the end of the Siege of Paris, and further flour supplies for Paris in 1871 and 1872, with financing undertaken by their bankers the Rothschilds.
 The consequential consumer demands of emigrating French expatriate soldiers, allowed the company to start exporting directly to Ontario, Canada from the mid-1870s.

 Biscuit Town

-In 1865 Peek agreed with Carr that the business needed bigger premises.
+In 1865, Peek agreed with Carr that the business needed bigger premises.
 In exchange for a stake in the business, Carr gave the company 10 acre of market gardens he had recently bought on Clements Road and Drummond Road, Bermondsey.
-Commissioning a new integrated factory, its resultant scale and sweet-emanating smell resulted in Bermondsey gaining the nickname "Biscuit Town".
+Commissioning a new integrated factory, its resultant scale and emanations of sweet smells resulted in Bermondsey gaining the nickname "Biscuit Town".
 The opening of the factory coincided in 1866 with James Peek stepping down from the business, installing his son-in-law Thomas Stone in his place.

-On 23 April 1873 the old Dockhead factory burnt down in a spectacular fire, which brought the Prince of Wales out on a London Fire Brigade horse-drawn water pump to view the resulting explosions.
+On 23 April 1873, the old Dockhead factory burnt down in a spectacular fire, which brought the Prince of Wales out on a London Fire Brigade horse-drawn water pump to view the resulting explosions.

 James Peek died aged 79 at his home in Watcombe near Torquay, Devon.
 After George Frean's son James Frean retired in 1887, his family had nothing more to do with running the business.
-Peek's nephew Francis Hedley Peek (1858-1904) became the first chairman of the now publicly listed company in 1901, but on his death in 1904, again the Peek family had nothing more to do with managing the business.
+Peek's nephew Francis Hedley Peek (1858–1904) became the first chairman of the now publicly listed company in 1901.
+However, on his death in 1904, again the Peek family had nothing more to do with managing the business.
 John Carr's family remained actively associated with the business for several more generations.

 In 1906, the Peek, Frean and Co. factory in Bermondsey was the subject of one of the earliest documentary films shot by Cricks and Sharp.
-This was in part to celebrate an expansion of the company's cake business, which later made the wedding cakes for both Princess Elizabeth and Philip Mountbatten and the Charles, Prince of Wales, and Lady Diana Spencer.
+This was in part to celebrate an expansion of the company's cake business, which later made the wedding cakes for both Princess Elizabeth and Philip Mountbatten and Charles, Prince of Wales, and Lady Diana Spencer.

 In 1924, the company established their first factory outside the UK, in Dum Dum, India.
-In 1931 five personnel from the Bermondsey factory went to Australia to train the staff in the new factory in Camperdown, in Sydney.
-In 1949 they established their first bakery in Canada, located on Bermondsey Road in East York, Ontario, which still today produces Peek Freans branded products.
+In 1931, five personnel from the Bermondsey factory went to Australia to train the staff in the new factory in Camperdown in Sydney.
+In 1949, they established their first bakery in Canada, located on Bermondsey Road in East York, Ontario, which still today produces Peek Freans branded products.